GSA Ascend (Pool 1): What does it take to win?

 What is GSA Ascend?

-GSA Ascend will be a collection of three Blanket Purchase Agreements (BPAs), procured on the GSA Multiple Award Schedule (MAS), which will establish a compliant, secure, and efficiently and effectively managed cloud services and cloud-related IT professional services contract vehicle.
+The GSA Ascend contract will be a collection of three Blanket Purchase Agreements (BPAs), procured on the GSA Multiple Award Schedule (MAS).
+This collection of BPAs will establish a compliant, secure, efficiently and effectively managed cloud services and cloud-related IT professional services contract vehicle.
 The contract will be broken into three separate pools:

 Pool 1 will be the first competition and is anticipated to be released in final RFP format sometime between January and March of 2025.
-Each pool will have a separate RFP, requirements, and awards.
+Each pool will have separate RFPs, requirements, and awards.

 Proposal Response & Requirements